wajisan/Wajihome/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-the owner was sick about searching all the interesting in multipal website, so he put everything in one page.
+the owner of this project was sick about searching all the interesting data in multiple websites, so he decided to put everything in one page.

 ### Built With